 Opioid addiction can be safely treated at an inpatient or outpatient drug detox center.
 A drug detox center can help you withdraw from heroin, fentanyl, and all other painkillers, and teach you numerous ways to stay sober and manage compulsive behavior to avoid drug use.

 Since opioids affect the brain differently than most other drugs and substances, withdrawal can be difficult and severe to manage by yourself if you don’t get help at a drug detox center.
 Symptoms like insomnia, nausea, and opioid cravings can be severe to the point you relapse and start using again, which puts you at higher risk for an overdose.
 But drug detox centers use medications like methadone and buprenorphine that can eliminate withdrawal symptoms to make your recovery more comfortable and pain-free.

-Call our 24/7 confidential helpline at 800-483-2193 for help with finding the nearest opioid detox center in your area.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) for help with finding the nearest opioid detox center in your area.
 Our experienced addiction counselors will answer all your questions about opioid detox, and help you find a nearby detox center ready to help you achieve improved health and lifelong sobriety.